So, your pup has dreams of becoming the next Lionel Messi? Or should I say, Lionel Mastiff?

 If you want a soccer ball that squeaks, this is as good as it gets!

 Okay, so this isn’t a toy that is made for dogs.
 It’s actually designed for young kids who find firm soccer balls too hard to kick.
-But I’ll tell you what – it outperformed the plush soccer ball that was made specifically for dogs by a long shot.
+But it outperformed the plush soccer ball we tested that were made specifically for dogs by a long shot.

 Now, I must stress that this recommendation is only suitable for dogs that don’t enjoy chewing and ripping the stuffing out of plush toys or aggressively shaking their toys.
 Take our Golden Retriever, for example.
 She was happiest just holding the soccer ball in her mouth and carrying it around the house.